iTwin/itwinjs-core/docs/learning/backend/Fonts.md

 To use a font family, you must first embed one or more [font files](#font-files) containing the face(s) belonging to that family.
 Then, you must associate a [FontId]($common) with the [FontFamilyDescriptor]($common).
 The mapping of family descriptors to font Ids is stored independently from the embedded font files.
 So, for a given font family, any of the following is possible:
 1. The iModel contains a font Id for the family, and one or more font files containing faces belonging to that family; or
-2. The iModel contains a font Id for the family, but not corresponding font files; or
+2. The iModel contains a font Id for the family, but no corresponding font files; or
 3. The iModel contains font files defining faces belonging to that family, but no corresponding font Id; or
 4. No information about the family exists in the iModel.